Pain and Discharge in Rectal Stump - Seeking Advice

 eefyjig

 It sounds like you have cuffitis, inflammation of the rectal stump.
 I had mine removed, along with a permanent ostomy, and have been happier than I ever was with my j-pouch and stump.
-I was able to sit comfortable after about two months and kind of "faked it" before then, leaning to one side.
+I was able to sit comfortably after about two months and kind of "faked it" before then, leaning to one side.
 I, too, got sick of the enemas, among other things.
 Speak to your surgeon frankly about your pain.

 Morning glory